 Kim Economides (Australia)

 Kim’s interests focus on the role of law schools in laying foundations of professionalism, primarily through introducing law teachers and students to ethical perspectives on the changing nature of legal work.
 He has served on legal education committees and worked in law schools in the UK, New Zealand and Australia.
 He was a founder member of the International Legal Ethics Conference.
+Kim currently is working on a new Global Access to Justice Project (Regional Co-ordinator for Oceania, and Thematic Co-ordinator for Professional Legal Ethics and Anthropological/Postcolonial approaches that learn from First Nations Peoples).

 John Flood (Australia)